 Does ndSync respect repository access restrictions, such as when a repository can only be accessed from certain IP addresses?

 ndSync will honor IP address restrictions at the time the user goes through the OAuth authorization flow (the initial login and the confirmation to allow ndSync to access the user’s account).
 Once the user has gone through that login flow and has obtained a refresh token, the IP address restrictions will no longer be applicable and the user can access the repository’s content via ndSync from any IP address, because satisfaction of the IP address restrictions during the initial login have, in essence, been “embedded” into the refresh token.
 That applies until the next time the user goes through the OAuth authorization flow, either because the user logged out or their refresh token expired.

 And the “opposite” also applies.
 If the user logs in to ndSync from an unsupported IP address, ndSync will not connect to the protected repository and the refresh token will assumes that the user does not have access to the protected repository.
 Therefore, ndSync will not connect to the protected repository in the future, even if the user is later connected through a supported IP address.
 To gain access to the repository through ndSync, the user must first logout of ndSync and then login again from a supported IP address.

-I am on a Windows computer and the "synced" and "not synced" overlay icons do not appear.
+I am on a Windows computer and the "synced","not synced" and other overlay icons do not appear.
 How can I get this working?

 To fix this you need to be have good technical skills or ask your IT department.
 Indeed, you may need to rely on your IT department entirely if your computer is very locked down and you do not have access to the Registry Editor.
 Follow these steps: